-First Myanmar Company Ltd. (“FMI”) and its subsidiaries (“the Group”) have adopted a Code of Conduct (“the Code”) that applies to all employees.
-The Code sets out the principles to guide employees in carrying out their duties and responsibilities to the highest standards of personal and corporate integrity when dealing with FMI, its competitors, customers, suppliers, other employees and the community.
+First Myanmar Company Ltd. (“FMI”) and its subsidiaries (“the Group”) have adopted a Code of Conduct (“the Code”) that applies to all members of the Board, Management & Employees.
+The Code sets out the principles to guide them in carrying out their duties and responsibilities to the highest standards of personal and corporate integrity when dealing with FMI, its competitors, customers, suppliers, other employees and the community.

 It is the responsibility of every employee to comply with the spirit and principles of the Code, as amended from time to time.